ezio416/tm-cache-browser/README.md

 Lets you easily browse the files in Trackmania's cache.
 Also preview some files (currently only images) right in-game!

-For developers, you may explore nods of cached items.
+For developers, you may also explore nods of cached items.

 <!-- ![Signed](https://img.shields.io/badge/Signed-Yes-00AA00) -->
 <!-- ![Signed](https://img.shields.io/badge/Signed-School_Mode-CC1199) -->